Smart Electrical Panels 2026: The Digital Heart of Your Home

 Q: What happens if the internal computer fails?
 A: Major brands use "Fail-Safe" logic.
 If the software crashes, the breakers remain in their last physical state (usually ON).
 You can always manually flip the breaker like a traditional panel.

 Q: Can a Smart Panel help me find "Energy Leaks"?
 A: Absolutely.
-This is termed Energy Forensics.
+This is termed Energy analysis.
 By seeing the specific "harmonic signature" of a failing refrigerator compressor or a pool pump with bad bearings, the panel can alert you weeks before an appliance actually dies, potentially saving you thousands in emergency repairs.

 Conclusion: The Final Piece of the Puzzle